Thompson–Robbins Airport: Helena Aero Tech

 The physical facilities of Thompson–Robbins Field included administrative buildings and quarters for officers and enlisted men, encircling a central location.
 A consolidated mess hall, which accommodated 1,000 enlisted men and a limited number of' officers, was located nearby.
 Adjacent to the mess hall was a Post Exchange, a Service Club and a dance floor.

 It performed contract training until the airfield was inactivated on 4 August 1944 with the drawdown of AAFTC's pilot training program.
-3,985 student pilots graduated from the school at Thompson-Robbins.
+3,985 student pilots graduated from the school at Thompson–Robbins.
 With the closure of the field, the planes and furniture of the school were to be sold at auction.
+The field was initially taken over by the Defense Plant Corporation, who used the field to store airplanes.

 The airfield was turned over to civil control at the end of the war though the War Assets Administration (WAA).
 Eventually it was discharged to the War Assets Administration (WAA) and became a civil airport.

 Civil use

 Today, Thompson–Robbins Airport retains much of its World War II past.
 The all-way airfield has been replaced by a hard-surfaced runway and taxiway system, however the large wartime parking ramp remains and all five wartime hangars remain and are still in use.
 Although nearly all wartime buildings have been torn down or removed from the station, the wartime streets and main entrance remain, along with many concrete foundation pads of the wartime buildings.
 The parade and formation area remain visible, along with the wartime flagpole.

 Airline flights (Trans-Texas DC-3s) ended in 1959.